obophenotype/expression_patterns/doc/expresion_pattern_schema_spec.md

 We can distinguish a whole expression pattern from a regional expression pattern.
 The former consists of all cells in an animal that express a specific gene product.
 The latter consists of all cells in some specific anatomical structure that express a specific gene product.
 For example the regional expression pattern of the Notch gene in the adult brain is the the mereological sum of all cells in the adult brain that express Notch.

-'complete expression pattern of X':  The mereological sum of all cells in an organism (at all stages) that express X.
+* 'complete expression pattern of X':  The mereological sum of all cells in an organism (at all stages) that express X.
-EquivalentTo: 'complete expression pattern' that 'EquivalentTo expresses' some X
+  * _EquivalentTo_: 'complete expression pattern' that 'EquivalentTo expresses' some X
-GCI: cell and (expresses some X) SubClassOf 'part of' some 'expression pattern of X'
+  * _GCI_: cell and (expresses some X) SubClassOf 'part of' some 'expression pattern of X'
-GCI: 'regional expression pattern' and (ubiquitously_expresses some 'feature X') SubClassOf 'part of' some 'expression pattern of X'
+  * _GCI_: 'regional expression pattern' and (ubiquitously_expresses some 'feature X') SubClassOf 'part of' some 'expression pattern of X'

+Classes following this pattern can be used to aggregate axioms recording the expression of gene X. The second GCI can be used

-'expression pattern of X in adult brain':
+* 'expression pattern of X in adult brain':
-EquivalentTo: 'regional expression pattern' that ('ubiquitously expresses' some X) and ('part of'^^ some 'adult brain')
+  * _EquivalentTo_: 'regional expression pattern' that ('ubiquitously expresses' some X) and ('part of'^^ some 'adult brain')
-GCI: 'regional expression pattern' and ('ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'
+  * _GCI_: 'regional expression pattern' and ('ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain')   SubClassOf 'part of' some 'expression pattern of X in adult brain'
-GCI: cell and (' ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'
+  * _GCI_: cell and (' ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'

-This second pattern is useful for grouping images of patterns by anatomical region.
+This second pattern is useful to provide a more precuuse grouping images of patterns by anatomical region (e.g. one correponding to an image registration template).

 ## Mapping from database tag-value annotations